-5.2 Raw materials
+5.4 Raw materials

-5.2.1 Cement
+5.4.1 Cement

-- a The cement used in the product shall meet the requirements of the ECA specification EC-42 for Portland Cement and Portland Cement Blends: - b The cement used in the product shall consist of a minimum of 15% non-kiln material (excluding gypsum); - c Licence holders must have and implement a formal process to increase the use of nonkiln material in the cement component.
-The process must consider to environmental benefits relevant to each product/batch or contract; and - d Licence holders must report annually to the Trust on the volume of non-kiln material used in the cement component of the product, including: - Percentage and type of non-kiln material used in specific product/batches or contracts: - Results of any chemical analysis for contaminants undertaken on any non-kiln material used, or determined to be inappropriate.
+- d The cement used in the product shall meet the requirements of the ECA specification EC-42 for Portland Cement and Portland Cement Blends; - e The cement used in the product shall consist of a minimum of 15% non-kiln material (excluding gypsum); - f Licence holders must have and implement a formal process to increase the use of non-kiln material in the cement component.
+The process must consider to environmental benefits relevant to each product/batch or contract; and - g Licence holders must report annually to the Trust on the volume of non-kiln material used in the cement component of the product, including: - Percentage and type of non-kiln material used in specific product/batches or contracts; - Results of any chemical analysis for contaminants undertaken on any non-kiln material used, or determined to be inappropriate.